EEG-based Graph-guided Domain Adaptation for Robust Cross-Session Emotion Recognition: PROPOSED METHOD

 \subsection{Model Optimization}

 The objective function of \gls{egda} depends on two variables, the projection matrix $\boldsymbol{A}$ and the similarity matrix $\boldsymbol{S}$.
-We optimize this objective using the alternating direction method, updating one variable while keeping the other fixed.
-The detailed update rules are as follows:
+We optimize this objective using an alternating optimization strategy, updating one variable while keeping the other fixed.